20 For the Father loves the Son, and shows Him all things that He Himself does; and He will show Him greater works than these, that you may marvel.

 the Father loves [keeps on loving] the Son,

 The Father continuously loves the Son.
 The word for “loves” here is reciprocal love and not agapaw, which focuses more on choice.
-The term emphasizes personal love.
+The term in this verse emphasizes personal love.
 This is the only time in the New Testament where the Father’s reciprocal love for the Son appears.
-However, the Father’s love for the Son never ceased.
-He never withholds love to the Son.
+However, the Father’s love for the Son never ceases.
+He never withholds love from the Son.

-and shows [reveals] Him all things that He Himself does;
+and shows [reveals to] Him all things that He Himself does;

-The Father plans but the Son executes the plan in time in the human person of Jesus.
+The Father plans but the Son executed the plan in time in the human person of Jesus.

 The word “shows” means to point out.
 The Father’s showing corresponds to the seeing of Jesus in His humanity.
 Jesus needed to be shown because the humanity of Christ was finite.
 The Son never confounded His deity with His humanity.
 As man, Jesus lived as true or genuine man and voluntarily set aside the use of His incommunicable attributes as God in His humanity.

-and He will show [reveal] Him greater works than these [healing of the paralyzed man at the pool],
+and He will show [reveal to] Him greater works than these [healing of the paralyzed man at the pool],

 This second use of “show” reveals the intimate relationship between the Father and Jesus.
 The humanity of Christ received direct revelation from the Father.

 The “greater works” are found in the next verses.
 The Son gives life to whom He pleases and He will also judge men personally on the Father’s behalf.
 Jesus would raise the physically dead, for example.